 FÍS (literally translated from Irish as Vision) was officially launched in 2000.
 The pilot involving 28 schools was highly successful and teachers readily embraced new technologies, set about embedding the film-making process and the creative use of ICT in primary school classrooms.
 In 2004, the project was scaled with support from the Department of Education & Science.
 A series of lesson plans, teaching resources and professional development courses were made available through a strategic partnership between IADT, the Professional Development Service for Teachers (PDST), the nationwide network of (teacher) Education Centres and later the development of online educational resources available at www.fisfilmproject.ie.

 To mark the nationwide launch of FÍS, IADT developed an annual awards ceremony where shortlisted films are showcased and celebrated in front of a national audience of almost 1,000 in the Helix Theatre, Dublin each year.
 FÍS champion and visionary, Aileen MacKeogh, then Head of School, IADT held firm to her belief that film could support the primary curriculum.
 She was right!
 Sadly, Aileen passed away in 2005.
 Today, the most prestigious award at the annual ceremony is made in her honour – the Aileen MacKeogh Film of the Year Award for Outstanding Achievement in Film-making.

 The awards ceremony is a unique collaboration between first and third level education working together.
 Students from IADT’s National Film School (NFS), MA in Broadcast Production for Radio & TV programme are responsible for the live broadcasting and filming of the ceremony.
 The event is also streamed live via the FÍS Film Project website courtesy of the National Education & Research network, HEAnet.
-2019 will mark the 15th year of the annual ceremony.

 Hundreds of teachers have also benefitted from professional development in digital storytelling, film-making, animation and ICT skills.